OION Fund (EIS / SEIS)

 The key individuals are John Marsden, managing director of Innvotec, and Nick Gurney-Sharpe, chief investment officer.
 Mr Marsden joined Innvotec as a fund manager in 1990 and became MD in 2001.
 Prior to this his experience includes director roles at a music publisher and a computer company.
 Mr Gurney-Sharpe joined Innvotec in 2005; prior to this he worked in private equity at 3i and before that at CDC Capital Partners.

 The fund is a collaboration with Oxford Investment Opportunity Network Ltd (“OION”), a company that runs three business angel networks detailed below, one of which is also named OION.
 Innvotec started partnering with OION in 2014; this is the third fund they have launched together, the first two of which were SEIS-only.
-25 investments have been made under the partnership to date.

 Deals sourced through three OION-managed business angel networks, which have been working with entrepreneurs in Oxfordshire and the surrounding regions since 1994.